cengels/potence/README.md

 use main module imports.
 This is because webpack 4 does not support tree-shaking for re-exported modules, which means that, in this example, all `Arrays` functions would be added to your bundle despite the fact you only use `Arrays.equal()`. webpack 5 only ever bundles the functions you actually use.

-## Docs

-Work-in-progress.
-Currently the only way to look at the documentation is to go through the JsDoc comments in the source code or to rely on your IDE to show it to you.
-We're aiming to create a more accessible website with all the documentation on it ASAP.

 ## Contribution Guidelines